 At this time there are a number of Social Services cases under judicial review relating to the Scottish Prison Service.
-The Council has a Service Level Agreement with the Scottish Prison Service under which statutory requirements of the Scottish Prison Service sit with the Council.
 These cases are at an early stage and as such no timing or quantification of any potential liability is known.